owncloud/ocis/docs/extensions/web/releasing.md

 #### Updating ocis-web

 1. Create a branch `update-web-$version` in the [ocis repository](https://github.com/owncloud/ocis)
-2. Change into web package folder via `cd web` (the next 3 steps all happen inside there)
+2. Change into web package folder via `cd web`
-3. Inside `web/`, remove old assets by running `rm -r assets/` (skip if they don't exist)
+3. Inside `web/`, update the `Makefile` so that the WEB_ASSETS_VERSION variable references the currently released version of https://github.com/owncloud/web
-4. Inside `web/`, update the `Makefile` so that the WEB_ASSETS_VERSION variable references the currently released version of https://github.com/owncloud/web
+4. Inside `web/`, replace the current assets with newly released ones by running `make pull-assets`
 5. Inside `web/`, run `make generate`.
 The output should look something like this: `web: embed.go - YYY/MM/DD ... to write [./embed.go] from config file ...`
 6. Move to the changelog (`cd ../changelog/`) and add a changelog file to the `unreleased/` folder (You can copy an old web release changelog item as a template)
 7. Move to the repo root (`cd ..`)and update the WEB_COMMITID in the `/.drone.env` file to the commit id from the released version (unless the existing commit id is already newer)